 The Duke University Libraries provide access to thousands of purchased and licensed electronic journals, books, and databases for use by authorized users (current faculty, students, staff, and, in most cases, on-site visitors).
-It is the responsibility of individual users to ensure that their use of these electronic resources is consistent with the terms and conditions under which the resources are made available.
+It is the responsibility of individual users to ensure that their use of these electronic resources is consistent with the terms and conditions under which the resources are made available, which includes properly citing sources when making use of the content.
+Duke University Libraries’ ability to provide access, authorize use, and permit reproduction of licensed resources is governed by contractual license agreements and U.S. Copyright Law.
 Unless informed of any additional restrictions on use of specific resources, users should be guided by the general principles listed below.

 Engagement in any of the activities included in the Not Permitted list below may result in immediate suspension of a user's access to e-resources.
 Breaches of the University's agreements with publishers could result in the suspension of access to the resources for the entire Duke University community.